Burglary prevention and bogus caller advice

 - If you want to call their company, do not use the telephone number on the caller’s identification card - if the identification card is not genuine then the telephone number on the card will not be genuine either.

-- Find the telephone number in your phone book, on a bill or call directory enquiries.
+- Find the telephone number in your phone book, on a bill, call directory enquiries or look online.

 - Ask the company to confirm they have sent someone out to you.
 They will ask you for information about the identification card, what the caller looks like and may also ask for the date of birth or password of the caller.